Last updated Tuesday, 16 February 2021

 Redirections and redeliveries can also be performed online at https://www.nzpost.co.nz/tools/tracking

 Delays may occur.
 CourierPost has committed to keep New Zealand moving but will need to prioritise essential deliveries such as blood, medical supplies, food and other essential items so delays may occur.

-In the event of a low stock scenario, priority will be given to essential services such as Police and Medical services.
+In the event of a low stock scenario, priority will be given to essential services such as the Ministry of Health, Police and Medical services.
 In this event, you will be given a choice of refund, alternative or backorder.